RULE 25. CASES INVOLVING ALLEGATIONS OF MENTAL OR PHYSICAL INCAPACITY

 (b) transferring the judge to judicial incapacity inactive status;

-(d) if a judicial disciplinary proceeding against the judge is pending and the Supreme Court concludes the judge is incapacitated to defend, deferring the disciplinary proceeding, under Section D(2).
+(d) deferring the disciplinary proceeding if a judicial disciplinary proceeding against the judge is pending and the supreme court concludes the judge is incapacitated to defend under Section D(2).

 D. Inability to Properly Defend in a Disciplinary Proceeding.

-(1) If in the course of a disciplinary proceeding a judge alleges an inability to assist in the defense due to mental or physical incapacity, disciplinary counsel shall notify the Supreme Court.
-The Court shall immediately transfer the judge to lawyer disability inactive and judicial incapacity inactive status pending a determination by the Court of the incapacity under Section B. A determination by the hearing panel that the judge is able to assist in the judge's own defense is interlocutory and may not be appealed before entry of a final order in the proceeding.
+(1) If in the course of a disciplinary proceeding a judge alleges an inability to assist in the defense due to mental or physical incapacity, disciplinary counsel shall notify the supreme court.
+The supreme court shall immediately transfer the judge to lawyer disability inactive and judicial incapacity inactive statuses pending a determination by the supreme court of the incapacity under Section B. A determination by the hearing panel that the judge is able to assist in the judge's own defense is interlocutory and may not be appealed before entry of a final order in the proceeding.

-(2) If, under Section B, the Supreme Court determines the claim of inability to defend is valid, the disciplinary proceeding must be deferred.
+(2) If, under Section B, the supreme court determines the claim of inability to defend is valid, the disciplinary proceeding must be deferred.
 Any investigation of the disciplinary complaint may continue.
-The judge shall be retained on lawyer and judicial incapacity inactive status until the Supreme Court grants a petition for reinstatement to active status as a lawyer or judge.
-If the Supreme Court determines that the petition should be granted, the Court must also determine the disposition of the interrupted disciplinary proceedings.
+The judge shall be retained on lawyer and judicial incapacity inactive statuses until the supreme court grants a petition for reinstatement to active status as a lawyer or judge.
+If the supreme court determines that the petition should be granted, the Court must also determine the disposition of the interrupted disciplinary proceedings.

 (4) The raising of mental or physical condition as a defense to or in mitigation of formal charges constitutes a waiver of medical privilege.